State Council of the People's Republic of Bulgaria

-The State Council (Държавен съвет) was a body of state power in the People's Republic of Bulgaria from 1971 to 1989.
-It was the collective head of state before the creation of the office of President in 1989.
-It operated similarly to the Presidium of the Supreme Soviet of the Soviet Union, being an organ of the Bulgarian National Assembly.
+The State Council (Държавен съвет) was the standing organ of the Bulgarian National Assembly from 1971 to 1990.
+It was the collective head of state before the creation of the office of Chairman (President) in 1990.
+It operated similarly to the Presidium of the Supreme Soviet of the Soviet Union.

 History

 The decision to create a State Council was made at a meeting of the Central Committee of the Bulgarian Communist Party in 1968.
 It was created by the 1971 Zhivkov Constitution, taking over most of the powers performed by the Presidium of the National Assembly.
 It was formed to reinforce the philosophy of democratic centralism as specified by the committee.
 Members were elected to the first State Council on 8 July 1971, after the new constitution was approved via a national referendum held in May 1971.
 In April 1990, the State Council was abolished and replaced by the office of president of the republic.